-This guide, created by the ACRL Instruction Section (IS) Proficiencies for Instruction Librarians Task Force, outlines core skills, including assessment, instructional design, curriculum knowledge, teaching skills, etc.
+This guide, created by the ACRL Standards and Proficiencies for Instruction Librarians and Coordinators Revision Task Force, outlines core skills, including assessment, instructional design, curriculum knowledge, teaching skills, etc.

 This database is sponsored by the U.S. Department of Education.
 ERIC provides coverage of journal articles, conferences, meetings, government documents, theses, dissertations, reports, audiovisual media, bibliographies, directories, books and monographs.
 UM user only.